 Payers and business groups generally supported payment parity during the public health emergency, as telemedicine offers a way to deliver care safely when social distancing is required.
-Over the long-term, however, they supported differential payments, indicating that parity may cause unintended consequences where patients are driven to telemedicine even when an in-person visit is more clinically appropriate.
-They noted that evidence is still lacking on the clinical appropriateness and outcomes of telemedicine to require payment parity on a permanent basis.
+Over the long-term, however, they supported differential payment, arguing that parity may cause unintended consequences where patients are driven to telemedicine even when a visit is more clinically appropriate to be conducted in person.
+They argued that evidence is still lacking on the clinical appropriateness and outcomes of telemedicine to require payment parity on a permanent basis.
 They also noted that alternative payment models, such as primary care capitation, should provide the incentives necessary to ensure services are provided at the right time and through the appropriate modality, and requiring payment parity will undermine such efforts to implement value-based payment approaches.
-One business group representative pointed to a report reflecting the view among employers that payment parity would impede employers' flexibility to innovate and pursue value-based care.13
+One insurer speculated that requiring payment parity may increase the cost of insurance to the consumer.